-Where non-compliance is discovered we have a formal procedure for working with a supplier to help them achieve compliance, usually within 90 days.
-Critical non-conformances such as use of child labour, slavery / working against choice or serious health and safety risks are escalated immediately.

-We will always look to support a manufacturing site and to address the issues.
-Where progress is inadequate we will firstly pause new product development with a factory, and ultimately terminate our relationship if it is clear that our standards will not be met.
+Where non-compliance is discovered, we have a formal procedure for working with a supplier to help them achieve compliance, usually within 90 days.
+Critical non-conformance such as use of child labour, slavery / working against choice or serious health and safety risks are escalated immediately.
+We will always look to support a manufacturing site to address the issues.
+Where progress is inadequate, we will firstly pause new product development with a factory, and ultimately terminate our relationship if our standards will not be met.